The Gambling Law Review: India

 The Supreme Court had directed the Law Commission of India to consider whether betting on sports can be regulated in India.

-The Law Commission of India published a report titled 'Gambling and Sports Betting including Cricket in India'22 whereby it proposed the legal framework and certain recommendations pertaining to sports betting in India.
-The Committee made recommendations regarding the power of the legislature at the Centre, to regulate betting and gambling along with recommendations on the structure of the said proposed regulations while observing the advantages of the same and noting that said regulations would serve to regularise an existing, thriving and rampant unofficial industry.
+The Law Commission of India published a report titled 'Gambling and Sports Betting including Cricket in India'.20 The Commission made recommendations regarding the power of the legislature at the Centre, to regulate sports betting and gambling along with recommendations on the structure of the said proposed regulations while observing the advantages of the same and noting that said regulations would serve to regularise an existing, thriving and rampant unofficial industry.

 Games of skill

-The High Court of Judicature at Bombay (Division Bench), in its decision dated 30 April 2019 in the case of Gurdeep Singh Sachar v.
-Union of India and Ors,28 observed and held that the Online Fantasy game of the fantasy game operator does not involves 'betting', 'wagering' and 'gambling' activities respectively and that online fantasy is a 'game of skill'.
-The decision of the Bombay High Court was appealed vide an SLP to the Supreme Court of India captioned as Gurdeep Singh Sachar v.
-Union of India and Ors.29 The Supreme Court of India vide its order dated 6 March 2020 has stayed the applicability of the Bombay High Court judgment and has issued notice to all the parties.
+The High Court of Judicature at Bombay (Division Bench), in Gurdeep Singh Sachar v.
+Union of India and Ors,22 observed and held that the Online Fantasy game of the fantasy game operator does not involves 'betting', 'wagering' and 'gambling' activities respectively and that online fantasy is a 'game of skill'.
+The decision of the Bombay High Court was appealed, and the Supreme Court of India – see its order dated 6 March 2020 – stayed the applicability of the Bombay High Court judgment and issued notice to all the parties.

 The Telangana Gaming Act 1974 amended vide the Telangana Gaming (Amendment) Act 2017 dated 7 November 2017 prohibits the residents of Telangana to organise, provide, participate in and play games of skill (including online games of skill) in and from the state for stakes.

+The Andhra Pradesh Gaming Act, 1974 amended by the Andhra Pradesh Gaming (Amendment) Ordinance, 2020 prohibits playing, opening, keeping, operating, using or permitting online gaming (including games of skill) for money or stakes in its territory.
 The Gujarat High Court, in its decision dated 4 December 2017 in the case of Dominance Games Pvt Ltd v.
-State of Gujarat and Ors,31 held that poker is a game of chance, and hence prohibited in the State of Gujarat.
+State of Gujarat and Ors,24 held that poker is a game of chance, and hence prohibited in the State of Gujarat.
 However, an appeal captioned as Dominance Games Pvt Ltd v.
-State of Gujarat and Ors32 is pending before the division bench of the same High Court.
+State of Gujarat and Ors25 is pending before the division bench of the same High Court.

 For prize competitions, states have formulated rules where the manner of procuring the licence has been laid down.
 Applications are to be made to the authorities designated by the states.